azagoruyko/rigBuilder/README.md

 |templateWidgets.py |	Widgets set up here|

 ## The Basics
-The main working element of the program is the module.
-A module is a container with attributes and executable Python code.
+The main working element is a module.
+The module is a container with attributes and executable Python code.
 Modules can be hierarchically linked.
 Data is stored in attributes.
 Attribute is a field that contains json-compatible data:
 * Numbers  -  12, 3.14, -0.123
 * Strings  -  Hello world!
 * Lists  -  [This, list, [1,2,3]]
 * Dictionaries  -  {a: 1, b: 2, list:[1,2,3]}

-The attributes store all the information describing the corresponding widget.
-By transmitting such information, the system of connections is implemented.
+The attributes store all the information about the corresponding widget.
+By transmitting such information, connections are implemented.

-Modules are launched sequentially from top to bottom in the hierarchy, starting from the current one.
+Modules are launched sequentially from top to bottom in the hierarchy, starting from the current module.
 In the module code, its own attributes are available as variables with the @ prefix.

 There are three kinds of variables for each attribute:
 * Default value (@).<br>